persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

 ---

-ASP.NET Core 2.2 Web API with C# towards Vue clients using Basic Authentication for Login
+ASP.NET Core 2.2 Web API with C# consuming from a Vue 3 client using Basic Authentication for Login

-The API is hosted at Microsoft Azure App Service and the Vue 3 and Vue 2 Clients at GitHub Pages
+The API is hosted at Microsoft Azure App Service and the Vue 3 Client at GitHub Pages

 For the Web API a CI / CD Pipeline was implemented by Azure DevOps - A Build and a Release Pipeline which deploys to Azure App Service